cyrezdev/cyrezdev/README.md

 ### Hi there 👋

-This README.md was created rapidly with a low inspiration of the moment.<br>
-I will do a better one day...

-### What's upcoming?
-I’m currently working on Breezy CSS, a <code>C</code>lassless <code>S</code>emantic <code>S</code>tylesheet that is a breeze to use. 🍿🍿🍿
+I’m currently working on Breezy CSS, a Classless Semantic Stylesheet to accelerate website development with rapid design and built-in accessibility.

-The repo is currently private and will be turned to public soon (expected by the end of September 2023).

 <em>Stay tuned & all the best for now!